vr70147/Supermarket-API/README.md

 - /users: User registration, authentication, and account management.
 - /orders: Place orders, view order history, and manage orders.

-For detailed information about each endpoint, refer to the API documentation.

 ## <span style="color:#008B8B;">Technologies Used</span>

 - <b>Node.js:</b> JavaScript runtime for building server-side applications.